StockSharp/AlgoTrading/Designer/Gallery/Schemas/Bollinger_Squeeze/README.md

 - Two converters typed as indicator values pull the upper and the lower band out of the single indicator output.
 - Two comparison blocks test the close against the bands, two more compare the position against a zero constant, and each logical AND joins one band condition with one position condition.
 - A formula block computes the base volume plus the absolute position and feeds both position modify blocks, which is what turns each entry into a reversal.
-- The ten-bar pause the original code keeps after every entry is not reproduced: the available blocks have no bar counter, so the position checks alone hold the frequency of trading down.

 ## Usage